Manuel Belgrano

-As a delegate for the Junta, he led the ill-fated Paraguay campaign.
+As a delegate for the Junta, he led the ill-fated Paraguay campaign of 1810-1811.
 Belgrano's troops were beaten by Bernardo de Velasco at the battles of Paraguarí and Tacuarí.
-Though his army was defeated, the military campaign initiated the chain of events that led to the Independence of Paraguay in May 1811.
+Though his army was defeated, the military campaign initiated the chain of events that led to the independence of Paraguay in May 1811.
 He retreated to the vicinity of Rosario, to fortify it against a possible royalist attack from the Eastern Band of the Uruguay River.
-While there, he created the flag of Argentina.
+While there, he developed the design of the flag of Argentina.
 The First Triumvirate did not approve the flag, but because of slow communications, Belgrano would only learn of that many weeks later, while reinforcing the Army of the North at Jujuy.
 There, knowing he was at a strategic disadvantage against the royalist armies coming from Upper Peru, Belgrano ordered the Jujuy Exodus, which evacuated the entire population of Jujuy Province to San Miguel de Tucumán.
 His counter-offensive at the Battle of Tucumán resulted in a key strategic victory, and it was soon followed by a complete victory over the royalist army of Pío Tristán at the Battle of Salta.
-However, his deeper incursions into Upper Perú ended with the defeats of Vilcapugio and Ayohuma, leading the Second Triumvirate to order his replacement as Commander of the Army of the North by the newly arrived José de San Martín.
+However, his deeper incursions into Upper Peru ended with the defeats of Vilcapugio and Ayohuma, leading the Second Triumvirate to order his replacement as Commander of the Army of the North by the newly arrived José de San Martín.
 By then, the Asamblea del Año XIII had approved the use of Belgrano's flag as the national war flag.

 Belgrano then went on a diplomatic mission to Europe along with Bernardino Rivadavia to seek support for the revolutionary government.
-He returned in time to take part in the Congress of Tucumán, which declared Argentine Independence (1816).
-He promoted the Inca plan to create a constitutional monarchy with an Inca descendant as Head of State.
+He returned in time to take part in the Congress of Tucumán, which declared Argentine independence (1816).
+He promoted the Inca plan to create a constitutional monarchy with an Inca descendant as head of state.
 This proposal had the support of San Martín, Martín Miguel de Güemes, and many provincial delegates, but was strongly rejected by the delegates from Buenos Aires.
 The Congress of Tucumán approved the use of his flag as the national flag.
 After this, Belgrano again took command of the Army of the North, but his mission was limited to protecting San Miguel de Tucumán from royalist advances while San Martín prepared the Army of the Andes for an alternative offensive across the Andes.
-When Buenos Aires was about to be invaded by José Gervasio Artigas and Estanislao López, he moved the Army southwards, but his troops mutinied in January 1820.
+When José Gervasio Artigas and Estanislao López seemed poised to invade Buenos Aires, he moved his army southwards, but his troops mutinied in January 1820.
 Belgrano died of dropsy on 20 June 1820.
 His last words reportedly were: "¡Ay, Patria mía!"
-(Oh, my country!).
+(Oh, my homeland!).